simonhdickson/committor/README.md

-# Commitor 🚀
+# Committor 🚀

 Automatically generate conventional commit messages based on your git diff using AI.

-Commitor is a Rust CLI tool that analyzes your staged git changes and generates conventional commit messages using AI models from OpenAI or Ollama.
+Committor is a Rust CLI tool that analyzes your staged git changes and generates conventional commit messages using AI models from OpenAI or Ollama.
 Say goodbye to writer's block when crafting commit messages!

 ✅ **COMPLETE**: Full implementation with AI-powered analysis and conventional commit generation!